SarahYLawrence/Bulldog_AI_vs_Human/README.md

 # AI and Human Experment

-The goal is to test weather AI can help or harm coding.
+The goal is to evaluate weather AI is better at assisting humans with coding or harming.
 This expremnet was condicted with the game bulldog.
+The bulldog game over each experment was added too to challange the team work of the AI and human as the code gained more complexity.

 ## Bulldog Game Rules